sposetti/TestDocs/prerequisites.md

 The following table describes system user account and groups.
 These users and groups should reflect the accounts you created in [Create System Users and Groups](#create-system-users-and-groups)

 <pre>
-For your conveinence, we are providing <a href="./scripts/usersAndGroups.sh">usersAndGroups.sh</a> script for setting user and group parameters.
-Edit and execute as necessary to fit your environment.
+For your convenience, we provide <a href="./scripts/usersAndGroups.sh">usersAndGroups.sh</a> script for setting user and group parameters.
+We strongly suggest you edit and execute this script to fit your environment.
 </pre>

 | Parameter | Definition |